TrellixVulnTeam/swahilipython_SCMU/Doc/reference/compound_stmts.rst

-exception instance and a traceback object (see section :ref:`types`) identifying the point in the program where the exception occurred.  :func:`sys.exc_info` values are restored to their previous values (before the call) when returning from a function that handled an exception.
+exception instance and a traceback object (see section :ref:`types`) identifying the point in the program where the exception occurred.  :func:`sys.exc_info` values are restored to their previous values (before the call) when returning kutoka a function that handled an exception.

 .. index::
    keyword: else